 - If necessary, employ gentle restraint techniques like a secure hold or using a helper to prevent sudden movements or accidents.

 C. Avoiding Common Mistakes and Potential Injuries:

 - Be cautious not to cut into the quick, which can cause pain and bleeding.
-Trim small portions of the nail at a time and observe the color and texture of the nail to avoid cutting too far.
+Trim small portions of the nail at a time and observe the colour and texture of the nail to avoid cutting too far.

 - Do not rush or forcefully restrain your dog, as it may lead to stress or injury.

 - Regularly inspect the nails for any signs of infections, abnormalities, or splintering.
 Seek veterinary assistance if you notice any issues.